joecockman/The_Unknown_Lands/README.md

 characters = {"knight": None}
 total_dance_score = 0
 ```
 Inventory is set as an empty dictionary which is updated when items are found using the add_to_inventory() function, detailed below.
-'Achievements' works in the same way, storing achievements that are printed at the time and then published in full at the end of the game.

 The 'collected_items' dictionary sets all items in the game to have a value of 'None'.
 When the player finds them, the value is changed to 'Found'.
 I then built my functions to behave differently if the item was found or not found, preventing players from finding the same items over and over again.
-This is similar for the 'characters' dictionary, which ensures characters you meet are not greeting you over and over again.
+This is similar for the 'characters' 'achievements' dictionaries, which ensures characters/achievements are not met/awarded over and over again.

 # Inventory + Item Related Functions
 ```